danielgafni/Bachelor/README.md

 You can set `n_iter` up to 60000, but 5000 will do just fine and save a lot of time.

+l_c = True will make the competition weights trainable.

 Then to train the network (and be able so see the progress) run

 ```python